 - What is Senate Bill 11, sometimes known as Campus Carry?

 No, campus carry provisions are limited to valid handgun license holders.
-To obtain an LTC or CHL, a person must be 21 years old (with the exception of active duty military and police officers), meet state and federal qualifications to own a handgun, and receive training from an LTC instructor that is certified by the Texas Department of Public Safety.
+To obtain an LTC a person must be 21 years old (with the exception of active duty military and police officers), meet state and federal qualifications to own a handgun, and receive training from an LTC instructor that is certified by the Texas Department of Public Safety.

 - Are handguns the only type of firearm to which campus carry applies?